Radiation Oncology Center

 Located at 524 W. High St. in Bryan, across from Parkview Bryan Hospital

 Our Radiation Oncology Center consistently receives a 99% patient satisfaction rating.
 Offering a local alternative to cancer treatment, our facility is nationally accredited through the American College of Radiology (ACR).
 ACR accreditation requires a successful comprehensive assessment of the Radiation Oncology Center’s personnel, equipment, treatment planning, treatment records, patient-safety policies and quality control/quality assessment activities.

 Serving patients from Williams, Defiance, Henry, Fulton and Paulding counties in Ohio, as well as neighboring counties in Michigan and Indiana, our Radiation Oncology Center offers a personalized approach to cancer care.
 All team members are made available to each patient as needed or requested.

-Our team consists of radiation oncologists from Toledo Radiation Oncology, oncology-certified nurses, radiation therapists, cancer navigators, social workers, dietitians and speech therapists.
+The Parkview radiation oncology team consists of radiation oncologists, oncology-certified nurses, radiation therapists, cancer navigators, social workers, dietitians and speech therapists.